inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 that is aligned with DataCite's Metadata Schema v4.x with minor additions and modifications.

+!!! info Datacite references

+    This document refers to Datacite schema properties for the reader's convenience (e.g., "*2.
+Creator* in DataCite").
+The corresponding Datacite document can be found under <https://schema.datacite.org/>.
+The currently supported version is [v4.3](https://schema.datacite.org/meta/kernel-4.3).

 **Schema version**

 All records contain a schema definition in the top-level key ``$schema``.
 The value